hashicorp/nomad/website/source/docs/jobops/updating.html.md

 before killing it.
 This gives the application time to gracefully drain connections and conduct any other cleanup that is necessary.
-Certain applications take longer to drain than others and as such Nomad lets the job file specify how long to wait inbetween signaling the application to exit and forcefully killing it.
+Certain applications take longer to drain than others and as such Nomad lets the job file specify how long to wait in-between signaling the application to exit and forcefully killing it.
 This is configurable via the `kill_timeout`.
 More details can be seen in the [Jobspec documentation](/docs/jobspec/index.html#kill_timeout).